 Types of work visas in South Africa

-According to the Department of Home Affairs, there are three main types of South African work visas.
+According to the Department of Home Affairs, there are four main types of South African work visas.
 They are as follows:

 General Work Visa

-Before this visa can be approved, your employer must show that no suitably-qualified South African candidate could be found; that is the justification for offering the job to an immigrant.
+Secondly, the applicant must submit proof of their qualifications and experience.
+The South African Qualifications Authority must also approve their qualifications.
 Unfortunately, meeting this standard can be inconsistent and may depend on the immigration officer working on the case.
 Fortunately, most employers have worked with immigration authorities long enough to have developed best practices for submitting an application.

 Requirements for the General Work Visa